4tinbras/spring-react-demo/readme.md

 ## Known backend issues
 * first insertion intermittently causes issues if it overlaps with already existing UUID
 * healthcheck test stopped working since update to spring boot 4
+* relationship management is broken as it is not propagated to relevant entities in contact details/persona entity

 ## TODOs
 * non-root container executions